What is Illegal Touching in Football? NFL Rules for Out of Bounds

 If the receiver jumps up for a pass and catches it but comes down with one foot inbounds and then the other foot comes down out of bounds, the pass is ruled incomplete.
 If a player catches the ball with both feet in bounds, maintains control of the ball, and makes an act common in football, the ball becoming loose before the player goes down is ruled a fumble.

 In college and high school football, a receiver only has to get one foot inbounds, but if an NFL receiver gets even a toe on the sideline, the pass is still ruled incomplete.
 Close catches along the sidelines, especially those close to the end zone that can determine whether a play is a touchdown or not, are often challenged by coaches and reviewed by the replay official and the referee in charge of the game.

 When a play ends with a ball carrier going out of bounds, the clock stops until the referee sets the ball back at the line of scrimmage and deems that play is ready to begin again.
 However, if a play ends up out of bounds in the last two minutes of the first half or the last five minutes of the second half, the clock stops and does not restart until the ball is snapped on the next play.

 Re-entering the Field of Play

-A player may not run out of bounds and then run back inbounds to make a play.
-For example, a receiver may not run down the sidelines, step out of bounds and make a catch.
 If a player makes a catch under those circumstances, a penalty flag is thrown for illegal touching.
 However, if the player is shoved out of bounds by a defensive player and then gets back inbounds as quickly as possible, the illegal touching penalty flag is not thrown, and the catch can be ruled as legal by the officials.